spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/12-monitoring.md

 To enable support for different monitoring systems, you can [customize the Stream Applications](https://docs.spring.io/spring-cloud-stream-app-starters/docs/current/reference/htmlsingle/#_patching_pre_built_applications) to use a different monitoring system.

 To help you get started monitoring streams, Data Flow provides [Grafana](https://grafana.com/) dashboards (for Prometheus and InfluxDB) that you can install and customize for your needs.
-For Wavefront you can use the Data Flow Integration Tail.
+For Wavefront, you can use the Data Flow Integration tile for a rich and comprehensive metrics visualization.

 The following image shows the general architecture of how streaming applications are monitored: